Aleosiss/rising_tides/ReadMe.md

                 - Time Stop damage pop-up (FINAL FEATURE W00t)
                 - Implement Harbinger
                 - Change Meld to incorporate a boolean array so that I can extend its checks??
+                - Change special firing actions to use flat modifiers instead of %floats

 http://hastebin.com/ipulitayis.coffee